aredn/documentation/arednGettingStarted/node_admin.rst

 Mesh section
 ------------

 This section displays summary statistics that include the number of nodes, devices, and services currently visible from this node.
-The display will show these metrics for both the OLSR and Babel protocols (if available).
 When you hover over the *Mesh* section, a gray background appears which indicates that this section is selected.
 If you click in the section, you will be taken directly to the **Mesh Status** display.

 LAN DHCP settings
 -----------------